The questions readers ask first

 This is the real test.
 Anyone can build a site that looks good.
 Far fewer can show one that ranks.

-Ask the designer: "what does your own site rank for?" — and run the terms through Google yourself.
+Ask the designer: "what does your own site rank for?"
+Run the terms through Google yourself.
 If their own site is invisible, they can't rank yours.

 9. "Do you understand Google Business Profile setup, and do you set it up as part of the build?"

-For any local service business — trades, clinics, accountants, anyone in Northern NSW serving a defined geographic area — GBP is the single biggest ranking lever.
+For any local service business (trades, clinics, accountants, anyone in Northern NSW serving a defined geographic area) Google Business Profile is the single biggest ranking lever.
 It accounts for around a third of local-pack ranking weight.

-A good designer bakes GBP setup into the build.
-A good designer reviews your existing GBP, fills missing fields, adds the right categories and attributes, uploads proper photos, and writes an opening description that matches the site's voice.
+A good designer bakes Google Business Profile setup into the build.
+A good designer reviews your existing Google Business Profile, fills missing fields, adds the right categories and attributes, uploads proper photos, and writes an opening description that matches the site's voice.

-A designer who doesn't touch GBP is leaving your single most valuable local SEO asset on the floor.
+A designer who doesn't touch Google Business Profile is leaving your single most valuable local SEO asset on the floor.

 10. "What's your opinion on Wix / Squarespace / Framer / WordPress?"